fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 to the MDD for each of the individual endpoint DTLS associations while the MDD cannot decrypt messages between the KMF and endpoints.

-When a DTLS message is received by the MDD from an endpoint, it forwards that message to the KMF encapsulated in a Tunnel + Profiles message (see (#tunneling-protocol)).
+When a DTLS message is received by the MDD from an endpoint, it forwards the UDP payload portion of that message to the KMF encapsulated in a Tunnel + Profiles message (see (#tunneling-protocol)).
 The Tunnel + Profiles message allows the MDD to signal which SRTP protection profiles it supports for HBH operations.